Fire sprinkler system: Pre-action

 Pre-action sprinkler systems are specialized for use in locations where accidental activation is especially undesirable, such as in museums with rare art works, manuscripts, or books; and data centers, for protection of computer equipment from accidental water discharge.

-Pre-action systems are hybrids of wet, dry, and deluge systems, depending on the exact system goal.
 There are two main sub-types of pre-action systems: single interlock, and double interlock.

-The operation of single interlock systems are similar to dry systems except that these systems require that a "preceding" fire detection event, typically the activation of a heat or smoke detector takes place prior to the "action" of water introduction into the system's piping by opening the pre-action valve which is a mechanically latched valve (i.e. similar to a deluge valve).
+The operation of single interlock systems are similar to wet systems except that these systems require that a "preceding" fire detection event, typically the activation of a heat or smoke detector takes place prior to the "action" of water introduction into the system's piping by opening the pre-action valve which is a mechanically latched valve (i.e. similar to a deluge valve).
 In this way, the system is essentially converted from a dry system into a wet system.
 The intent is to reduce the undesirable time delay of water delivery to sprinklers that is inherent in dry systems.
 Prior to fire detection, if the sprinkler operates, or the piping system develops a leak, loss of air pressure in the piping will activate a trouble alarm.
 In this case, the pre-action valve will not open due to loss of supervisory pressure, and water will not enter the piping.

-Double interlock systems require that both a "preceding" fire detection event, typically the activation of a heat or smoke detector, and an automatic sprinkler operation take place prior to the "action" of water introduction into the system's piping.
+Double interlock systems require that both activation of a heat or smoke detector, and an automatic sprinkler operation take place prior to the "action" of water introduction into the system's piping.
 Activation of either the fire detectors alone, or sprinklers alone, without the concurrent operation of the other will not allow water to enter the piping.
 Because water does not enter the piping until a sprinkler operates, double interlock systems are considered as dry systems in terms of water delivery times, and similarly require a larger design area.

-Electronic

-Electronic sprinkler systems are systems comprising sprinklers in which the heat sensing operating element is replaced by electronic sensing and electronically triggered actuation.
-Sprinkler operation is often controlled via an algorithm that determines which sprinklers will operate and when.
-These systems are often used in scenarios that require fast response and controlled sprinkler operations, such as high-ceiling pallet racking storage with fast-burning commodities or dense storage applications.

 Foam water

 A foam water fire sprinkler system is a special application system, discharging a mixture of water and low expansion foam concentrate, resulting in a foam spray from the sprinkler.
-These systems are usually used with special hazards occupancies associated with high challenge fires, such as flammable liquids, and airport hangars.
-Operation is as described above, depending on the system type into which the foam is injected.
+These systems are usually used with special hazards occupancies associated with high challenge fires, such as flammable liquids, such as in aircraft hangars.